-College is a great time for most people, because it's a chance to really explore who we are and not feel pressured to do anything we don't want to do.
-But inevitably, pressures do arise from other unexpected areas -- girlfriends, boyfriends, roommates, frat brothers or sorority sisters, heavy course loads, athletics, exam and paper stress, Internet overuse, gaming too much, parents' expectations, etc. etc.
+College is a great time for most people, because it’s a chance to really explore who we are.
+We’re also generally under less pressure to do things that we don’t want to do.
+But inevitably, pressures do arise from other unexpected areas — girlfriends, boyfriends, roommates, frat brothers or sorority sisters, heavy course loads, athletics, exam and paper stress, Internet overuse, gaming too much, parents’ expectations, etc.

 The key to a good time at college is to be prepared psychologically for what you are about to face.
-In that vein, we've compiled some of our most popular and useful articles on college life for this Psychological College Survival Guide.
-Enjoy.
+In that vein, we’ve compiled some of our most popular and useful articles on college life for this psychological College Survival Guide.

 Before You Go

 - Are You Ready for College?
 Alternatives for the Unsure

 There are more choices available to you than you might realize.

 - Keeping the College Application Process Sane